mollie/api-documentation/source/reference/v2/terminals-api/list-terminals.rst

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
-If you are using :doc:`organization access tokens </overview/authentication>`, the ``profileId`` parameter can be used to retrieve terminals for a specific profile.
-If the ``profileId`` parameter is not sent, the API will return all terminals across all profiles.
+If you are using :doc:`organization access tokens </overview/authentication>` or are creating an :doc:`OAuth app </connect/overview>`, the following query string parameters are also available.
+With the ``profileId`` parameter, you can specify which profile you want to look at when listing terminals.
+If you omit the ``profileId`` parameter, you will get all terminals on the organization.
+Organizations can have multiple profiles for each of their websites.
+See :doc:`Profiles API </reference/v1/profiles-api/create-profile>` for more information.

 .. parameter:: profileId
    :type: string